Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

-###Initializing the SDK
+###initialize the SDK
-The SDK should be initialized only once.
+The SDK should be initialize only once.
 When initializing the SDK, please make sure to use your given `publisherID` and `securityToken`.
 To receive the credentials please sign up [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=).
 </br>
 If your project extends `Application` you can initialized the SDK inside Application's onCreate otherwise initialized it inside your Main Activity's onCreate.